abyala/advent-2018-clojure/docs/day13.md

            state
            (coord-sort (-> state :carts keys))))
 ```

+_Note:_ After writing this out, I think there's a bug in my algorithm, but it didn't show up in the puzzle, so I might
+not fix it.
+If Carts A and B both want to move into the position where cart C is, and the pre-defined order of carts
+is A-B-C, then I think this breaks.
+A would bump into C, then B would move in, resulting in cart B appearing where cart
+C used to be.
+But in my algorithm, we will not have removed cart C from the sorted coordinates, and thus cart B, being
+where cart C used to be, would move a second time.
+Eh; bad algorithm, but it happened to work.
+Potential future
+recruiters - please skip past this admission! :)

 Alright, time to finish part 1 by putting it all together.
 All we need to know are the coordinates of the first crash.
 So after parsing the input, we iterate on the `next-turn` function, map it to the `:crashes` vector, and filter out